FAQ

 Cold Forming (Cold Bending)

-Though PC sheets have high flexural strength and can be cold bent, inner stress still occurs at the bend; external loads accumulated over time must also be taken in consideration when planning.
+Though PC sheets have high flexural strength and can be cold bent, inner stress still occurs at the bend; external loads accumulated over time must also be taken in consideration when planning for installing polycarbonate roofing with curves or non-flat surfaces.

 Radius (R)